Jayem2208/Google-Coding-Challenge/README.md

-# This is my submission for the coding challenge
+# This is my submission for the google coding challenge